 An equation for the reaction is shown below.

-The octet rule is remarkable simple but effective aid in helping us to understand the reactions of many elements and to help in understanding the interactions and forces involved in bonding.
+The octet rule is a remarkable simple but effective aid in helping us to understand the reactions of many elements and to help in understanding the interactions and forces involved in bonding.
 However it is a rule and not a law and there are exceptions to the octet rule which you should be aware of.
-However despite these exceptions the octet rule is very useful tool in the chemists toolbox.
+However despite these exceptions the octet rule is still a very useful tool in the chemist's toolbox.

 As a simple example of an ionic compound consider the formation of sodium chloride.
 Sodium is an alkali metal, atomic number 11.
 Sodium has the electronic configuration 2,8,1 or 1s22s22p63s1.
 To completely fill its last shell it needs to gain 7 electrons or simply lose the last electron.
 Obviously it will be easier and require less energy to simply lose 1 electron than gain 7 electrons.
 So when sodium reacts as mentioned above it will lose its outer shell electron.
 The sodium atom will now have the electronic arrangement 2,8 or 1s22s22p6 the same as the noble gas neon.
 It will have 10 electrons.
 However the nucleus of the sodium atom will still contain 11 protons, each one having a positive charge.
 This means that the sodium atom has 11 positive charges (protons) but only 10 negatively charged electrons, so overall the atom has more positive charges than negative charges to cancel them out.
 This leaves the sodium atom with a charge of +1, we call atoms with a charges ions.
 Atoms are neutral because they have equal numbers of positively charged protons in the nucleus and negatively charged electrons in the electron shells, but in ions the numbers of protons and electrons is NOT equal, so the atom has a charge- it's now an ion.
 Positively charged ions are often referred to as cations and negatively charged ions are often called anions.
 This is shown in the diagram below